 Fourth Video: Anne van Aaken, of the AJIL Board of Editors, discusses "The Swing of the Pendulum: From Overestimation to Underestimation of International Law" in this episode of AJIL Bookmarked.
 Read the article Anne is discussing here.

 For full access, ASIL members should sign in using the "Sign in for Online Access" button above, then, upon returning to this page, click on the "Access My Journal" button.

 Become a Member and Save

 A subscription to the Journal consists of four issues over the course of 12 months from the time of payment (with the annual index being part of the October issue).
 As a part of their benefits, unless they opt for a discounted dues rate that conveys electronic only access, ASIL members receive four print issues of the Journal, starting with the issue published in the first full month following dues receipt.
-All ASIL members have online access to the two most recent years of the Journal.
+All ASIL members have online access to the full archive of the Journal online.

 "Nobody working in international law can do so without the American Journal of International Law."

 Professor Jochen Abraham Frowein, former Director, Max Planck Institute for Comparative Public Law and International Law